Lakiro: Production

-The shooting of the film was started in November 2021.
-The film has been filmed in Ahmedabad, with other locations including Bangalore, Pune, and Mumbai.
-Initially, Lakiro was scheduled for theatrical release on 25 November 2022, but postponed.
-It is scheduled for theatrical release on 6 January 2023.
+The shooting of the film started in November 2021.
+The film was filmed in Ahmedabad, with other locations including Bangalore, Pune, and Mumbai.
+Initially, Lakiro was scheduled for theatrical release on 25 November 2022, but it was postponed, and eventually released on theaters on 6 January 2023.

 Soundtrack

 The music for Lakiro is composed by Parth Bharat Thakkar.
 The songs of the film have been sung by Amit Trivedi, Vishal Dadlani, Shilpa Rao, Shalmali Kholgade, Benny Dayal, Shruti Pathak, and Thakkar.
 The soundtrack will be released in Gujrati and Hindi languages.
 The Gujarati lyrics are written by Chirag Tripathi and Tushar Shukla while Hindi lyrics are written by Amitabh Verma.
 The album will be released by Warner Music India.

 Reception

+Shruti Jambhekar of The Times of India rated 3 stars out of 5.
+She praised its attempt to address modern marital issues; however, she criticized the film's duration and noted that it might be more suitable for OTT platforms.

+Accolades

+The film received 8 nominations at the 21st Transmedia Gujarati Awards.